 Are you an entrepreneur that also wants to do good in the world, rather than just get rich?
 Many people might say that you should start a non-profit or NGO.
 But what if you don’t want to run on donations?
 What if you want to have a business that is profitable on its own and helps those in need?

 The answer is a social business, which aims to help solve social, environmental, or economic problems all while being self-sustaining.
 Sound too good to be true?
-Professor of economics Muhammad Yunis founded the extremely successful Grameen Bank in Bangladesh that gives small loans to the poor.
+Professor of economics Muhammad Yunus founded the extremely successful Grameen Bank in Bangladesh that gives small loans to the poor.

-In his book, Building Social Business: The New Kind of Capitalism That Serves Humanity’s Most Pressing Needs, Yunis guides us on how we too can run a business that gives back to the community.
+In his book, Building Social Business: The New Kind of Capitalism That Serves Humanity’s Most Pressing Needs, Yunus guides us on how we too can run a business that gives back to the community.
 He shares his new vision for capitalism that will change the world by benefiting everyone instead of just a few.

 Here are 3 valuable lessons I took away from this book: